 Not only are case studies a great way to explain the design process of an agency, but they also help designers and developers to learn from each other.
-Seeing how designers work, create, build and play is great, and furthermore, you can learn how to write a great case study yourself1 and how to use one to spice up your portfolio2.
+Seeing how designers work, create, build and play is great, and furthermore, you can learn how to write a great case study yourself and how to use one to spice up your portfolio.

 We must admit that this post is quite a long one, so we’ve decided to divide it into two parts to make it easier for you to navigate.
 Now you should be well prepared for a couple of late reading sessions over the next weekends!

 “Illustrator Full Spectrum Spirograph,” Veerle Pieters Pieters talks about her experimentation process with spirographs, inspired by the work of Andy Gilmore.

 “The Design Process of my Infographic About Women Cycling for Grinta!,” Veerle Pieters Pieters shares her experience of the design process behind the infographic on women’s cycling that she produced for Grinta magazine.

 “A Systematic Approach to Logo Design,” Adham Dannaway Icon design can be time-consuming.
 Dannaway shows how to systematically approach a new logo design.

 “(Re)building a Simplified Firefox Logo,” Sean Martell Learn how Firefox’s logo was simplified to better fit its extended usage beyond a desktop web browser.

 “Five Details,” Jon Hicks Jon Hicks shares the design process behind the Five Details Logo, including the design and choice of typography.

 “Iconfinder Logo,” SoftFacade SoftFacade completely reimagined Iconfinder’s existing identity and came up with a shiny and modern robot character.
 View the detailed design process.